yuvraj24/LiveSmashBar/README.md

 ### Primary Button

+![Primary_Action](https://github.com/yuvraj24/LiveSmashBar/blob/master/images/primary_action.png)

 Similar to Snackbar, a message can be accompanied by an action button which can be used to perform some functionality.

-![Primary_Action](https://github.com/yuvraj24/LiveSmashBar/blob/master/images/primary_action.png)
+Below example listens for action button clikc to dismiss LiveSmashBar displayed to user.

 ```Kotlin
 LiveSmashBar.Builder(this)